 The game itself teaches children about numbers and sequences as they go around the board.
 They also learn counting, and arithmetic skills such as if a player is on square 7 and they roll a 5 they will move forward to square 12.
 The child after playing the game repeatedly or being prompted by an adult will start to realise 7+5=12.

-Around the world also teaches children some of the practical consequences of travelling e.g. applying for a visa, having a passport and can spark conversations with their parents about the need for these while travelling.
+Around the world also teaches children some of the practical consequences of traveling e.g. applying for a visa, having a passport and can spark conversations with their parents about the need for these while traveling.